Factors Affecting Report Performance

 Performance factors in the developer’s control:

-• PageCount PageCount triggers an extra paging pass that depending on the report volume and complexity may significantly slow down the rendering.
+- PageCount PageCount triggers an extra paging pass that depending on the report volume and complexity may significantly slow down the rendering.
 If performance is important consider avoiding the PageCount object;

-• Number of report items The number of report items will affect loading time, just like the more information a web page requests, the longer it will take to load.
+- Number of report items The number of report items will affect loading time, just like the more information a web page requests, the longer it will take to load.
 Consider changing your large and slow report layout and create a report with Actions (drill down, drill-through) and Report Parameters (on-demand data).
 Besides being beneficial to the end-user, these features make the report faster and more efficient, lightening the reporting load by giving only the current state of requested data;

-• Rendering media After the report is processed a respective rendering extension is used to render the report in the desired media.
+- Rendering media After the report is processed a respective rendering extension is used to render the report in the desired media.
 Every rendering extension has its specifics and if all reports process slowly only in a particular format try adding more memory, or choosing a different format;

-• Excel Rendering The Excel rendering engines create a complex matrix taking into account every item's coordinates and size, and then create a table with many table cells and rows, some of which are used merely as "spacers".
+- Excel Rendering The Excel rendering engines create a complex matrix taking into account every item's coordinates and size, and then create a table with many table cells and rows, some of which are used merely as "spacers".
 This way an item's exact location and size are preserved, but at the cost of many calculations.
 When a report has tons of items that are not vertically and horizontally aligned, the resulting table is gigantic.
 Align your items horizontally and vertically relative to each other and make sure that you have NO warning signs in design-time.
 While in other formats the rendering locations and sizes do not relate to performance, in Excel this is critical.
-The more items are aligned horizontally and vertically, the less dummy spacer rows and cells will be created by the Excel rendering engine;
+The more items are aligned horizontally and vertically, the fewer dummy spacer rows and cells will be created by the Excel rendering engine;

-• Volume of the data retrieved from the data source If your report(s) display large amounts of data, it may take a long time for the data to be retrieved from the datasource.
-With large amounts of datasource data you need to retrieve the smallest usable set of data to reduce network traffic, use resources effectively and to render reports quickly.
+- Volume of the data retrieved from the data source If your report(s) display large amounts of data, it may take a long time for the data to be retrieved from the datasource.
+With large amounts of datasource data, you need to retrieve the smallest usable set of data to reduce network traffic, use resources effectively, and render reports quickly.
 This can be achieved by using selections applied to data at the report level vs. user selections applied at the datasource - review the Overview.
 Selections applied at the datasource level are effective when the data does not need to be re-queried.
 This can be effective when only a narrow range of data is required.
 Additional trips to the datasource for different views of the same data increase the network traffic cost and the time needed to render the report.
 When user selections are applied at the report level the data is cached in-memory.
 This can be effective when different views of the same data are required and the data is not too large.
 A combination of these techniques may be the most appropriate solution.
-To filter data on database level and fetch only a subset of the data, review the Using Parameters with Data Source objects;
+To filter data on a database level and fetch only a subset of the data, review the Using Parameters with Data Source objects;

-• Expressions Complicated expressions (especially with many report items) require some time to be evaluated and they can also lead to slowness.
+- Expressions Complicated expressions (especially with many report items) require some time to be evaluated and they can also lead to slowness.
 It is a good idea to replace these expressions with User Functions because user functions are an already compiled code;

-• Number of Subreport items The subreport item references a report definition that should be processed separately.
-This is expensive process and can be avoided with Table or List item that is bound to the same datasource and has the same layout as the subreport report definition.
+- Number of Subreport items The subreport item references a report definition that should be processed separately.
+This is an expensive process and can be avoided with a Table or List item that is bound to the same datasource and has the same layout as the subreport report definition.
 If you need some data from the master data item (report) datasource for the child data item datasource parameter you can take advantage of the Data Source Components relations capability as elaborated in the How to use the ReportItem.DataObject property in expressions article;

-• Events Interrupting the report processing with events comes at a price.
-Instead consider Using Expressions and User Functions.
+- Events Interrupting the report processing with events comes at a price.
+Instead, consider Using Expressions and User Functions.
 If you have to keep the events make sure that no time and resource consuming actions in the event handlers are slowing down the report processing.

 For additional assistance